skrodahl/showpiece/README.md

 I love Tetris-style games.
 The thing is, I think random pieces are too unforgiving.
 The 7-bag randomizer, on the other hand, is too predictable.
 I wanted a randomizer that can give both bursts and droughts, but not stray into completely random territory over time.

 What I came up with is, to my knowledge, a new way of randomizing the pieces while still keeping it fair.
 I called it "the sliding 21-bag".
 Then I looked at the principle behind it, and made it more generic.
-You'll find the specifics in [RANDOMIZER.md](RANDOMIZER.md).
+You'll find the specifics in [RANDOMIZER.md](RANDOMIZER.md), which shows that this method holds its own among the randomizers that I'm aware of.

 This project gives you a showpiece of the randomizer (hence the name *Showpiece*) in a real game.
 Complete with a statistics overlay and some other neat features.